- Day 1: Arrive in Bangkok

 Chiang Mai Morning Tour – Fly to Ho Chi Minh CityDay 5

-The Chiang Mai temple tour is the perfect chance to sample the most famous and beautiful of the city’s 36 Buddhist temples (Wats), both inside the city walls and in the nearby countryside.
+The Chiang Mai temple tour will be the perfect chance to sample the most famous and beautiful of the city’s 36 Buddhist temples (Wats), both inside the city walls and in the nearby countryside.

 Start your Chiang Mai temple tour with a pick-up from your hotel in the city before the start of the tour.
 From there you’ll visit Wat Chedi, an ancient structure in Central Chiang Mai first constructed in 1411.
 The temple once rose over 278 feet (84 meters) above the city before it was partially destroyed by an earthquake in 1545.
 A glance inside the temple to observe statues of guardian spirits that some say protect the temple to this day.